An Eye-Opening Lesson from My Dog about Obnoxious Independence

 You know what sucks even worse than taking on a project that was destined to fail and wasting my precious time?
 Making the same mistake over and over again.

 If I’d asked for help moving the rug, we wouldn’t had to have step around that stupid Bible on the floor for 9 months.

 If I’d asked for help connecting the couch, I wouldn’t have wasted SO much time and energy … on a Sunday … we could have gone out for lunch or maybe even a movie.

 I felt the need to confess.
 I tell you to ask for help (instead of trying to manage life and loss all by yourself) … and I didn’t take my own advice.

 Don’t be like me OK?
-Don’t be monumentally stubborn.
+Don’t be obnoxiously, insufferably independent.
 Don’t do life alone.
 Especially don’t do grief alone.

 Reach out to the people who love you and want to help you.
-Both you and they will be happier when you do!
+It will save your life ... and your back.